 Best pet insurance companies with short waiting periods

 While pet insurance companies impose waiting periods to protect against fraud, companies apply different rules for when a policy becomes effective.
-The following three insurance companies offer some of the shortest waiting periods available.
+The following insurance companies offer some of the shortest waiting periods available.

 Figo